Tusharbajaj96/Attendance-Tracker/README.md

 | Raima Dhingra| Developer|
 | Simranpreet Kaur| Developer|

+## 📘 Project Overview

+This project is designed to simplify attendance management for educational institutions by providing students, mentors, and admins with a central dashboard to track schedules, attendance, and communication.

 ## License
 This project is for academic/demo purposes only.
 All rights reserved 2025